Peter L. Corsell: Twenty First Century Utilities

 In 2015, after a five-year absence from the energy industry, Corsell cofounded Twenty First Century Utilities ("TFC Utilities") with former Goldman Sachs partner Larry Kellerman, who led the firm's electric power investment business between 2002 and 2010.
 TFC Utilities was an investment firm focused on acquiring and modernizing power generation assets and electric utility companies.
 In June 2016, Corsell and TFC Utilities cofounder Larry Kellerman appeared on the Charlie Rose show to discuss the ways in which TFC Utilities was contributing to the clean energy industry.

 In November 2015, Corsell's investment firm, Twenty First Century Utilities acquired control of GridPoint for $62.5 million, enabling Corsell to retake control of the company.
 In 2017 and 2018, TFC Utilities completed multiple power purchase agreement (PPA) restructurings and was reported to be exploring electric utility acquisitions in Hawaii, South Carolina, and Bermuda.

-In July 2019, TFC Utilities was acquired by I Squared Capital, a global infrastructure investment firm with $35 billion of assets under management in the energy, utilities, telecom, transport, and social infrastructure investments.
-Corsell is currently Global InfraTech Fund Partner at I Squared Capital, where he led the creation and execution of the firm’s technology investment strategy.
+In July 2019, TFC Utilities was acquired by I Squared Capital, a global infrastructure investment firm with $38 billion of assets under management in the energy, utilities, telecom, transport, and social infrastructure sector.
+Corsell is currently a Partner at I Squared Capital, where he is a member of the firm's Operating Committee and created the firm’s technology investment strategy.

-In January 2021, I Squared announced the acquisition of Atlantic Power on the TFC Utilities platform for $961 million; the deal closed in May 2021.
-Atlantic Power Corporation is a leading power generation and infrastructure company with a portfolio of assets in the United States and Canada.
-TFC Utilities then merged into Atlantic Power.
-Corsell is currently Chairman of the Board of Directors at Atlantic Power and Utilities.
-Corsell is also the Global InfraTec Fund Partner at I Squared Capital.
+In January 2021, I Squared announced the acquisition of Atlantic Power Corporation on the TFC Utilities platform for approximately $1 billion; the deal closed in May 2021.
+Atlantic Power is a leading power generation and infrastructure company with a portfolio of assets in the United States and Canada.
+TFC Utilities was merged into Atlantic Power, and Corsell is currently Chairman of the Board of Directors at Atlantic Power & Utilities.

 Other ventures

-Corsell has been a cofounder, board member and investor in several technology companies focused on clean technology, enterprise software, and cybersecurity.
+Corsell has been a founder, board member and investor in several technology companies focused on clean technology, enterprise software, and cybersecurity.

 In 2011, Corsell co-founded Hubub, an online community in which users created multimedia channels containing articles, images, and videos on topics of interest.
 In partnership with Bell Media, Hubub developed a significant following in Canada, and was featured in a 2015 Super Bowl commercial.
 In 2016, Hubub was acquired by Stagwell, a $3 billion digital marketing services conglomerate founded by Mark Penn and backed by Steve Ballmer, and the company was renamed Stagwell Technologies.

-In 2018, Corsell co-founded HighDegree, a cybersecurity startup focused on reducing digital advertising fraud, which was acquired by IronNet, the publicly-traded cybersecurity company founded by General Keith Alexander in 2019.
+In 2018, Corsell co-founded HighDegree, a cybersecurity startup focused on reducing digital advertising fraud, which was acquired by IronNet, the publicly traded cybersecurity company founded by General Keith Alexander in 2019.

+In 2020, Corsell signed a letter stating that the Hunter Biden laptop has "earmarks" of an "information operation"; some later evidence was to the contrary.

 Awards and affiliations

 Corsell was listed by MIT Technology Review as one of the "top 35 innovators" in the world under the age of 35 in 2008.
+He was given additional recognition by Infrastructure Investor.

 In 2008, Corsell was named Chairman of the World Economic Forum's Global Agenda Council on Sustainable Energy.

 In 2010, the World Economic Forum named Corsell a "Young Global Leader".